-Due to COVID-19, your orthodontist’s office may currently be postponing any non-emergent appointments and you may be wondering how to handle potential orthodontic issues at home.
-While there are steps you can take to temporarily fix or alleviate discomfort and prevent additional damage, your orthodontist should always be notified.
+Due to COVID-19, your orthodontist’s office may currently be postponing any non-emergency appointments and you may be wondering how to handle potential orthodontic issues at home.
+While there are steps you can take to temporarily fix or alleviate discomfort and prevent additional damage, your orthodontist should always be notified if you think there is an emergency.
 Contact them if you have any concerns during this time.
-Many times, they may be able to handle the issue over the phone or virtually through video communication.
+Many times, they may be able to handle the issue or emergency over the phone or virtually through video communication.

 During this time, make sure to stay in contact with your orthodontist about when they plan to reopen if you need to have any appointments rescheduled.
 For many offices, information regarding this is available on practices’ Facebook pages and/or websites.